linkeddatacenter/kees/README.md

 A KEES Agent SHOULD perform actions on a knowledge base on a logical sequence of four temporal phases called *windows*:

 1. a startup  phase (**boot window**)  to initialize the knowledge base starting from one or more knowledge base descriptions
 2. a time slot for the population of the Knowledge Base and to link data (**learning window**).
-It consists in the execution of a plan that requires the downloading of at least an external resource.
+It consists of the execution of a plan that requires the downloading of at least an external resource.
 3. a time slot for the data inference (**reasoning window**).
-It consists in the execution of a plan that requires only axioms and learned facts.
+It consists of the execution of a plan that requires only axioms and learned facts.
 4. a time slot to access the Knowledge Base and to answering questions (**teaching window**)

-The steps 2 and 3 can be iterated.
+Steps 2 and 3 can be iterated.

-The plans depend from each other.
-Dependecis can be explicitelly defined using the kees:requieres properties in plans or implicitelly defining an rdf list of plans referenced by the kees:planSequence in a kees:Knowledgbase resource.
-A knowledge base can enter the teaching window only when all plans requirement are satisfied.
+The plans depend on each other.
+Dependencies can be explicitly defined using the kees:requieres properties in plans or implicitly defining an RDF list of plans referenced by the kees:planSequence in a kees:Knowledgbase resource.
+A knowledge base can enter the teaching window only when all plans are fulfilled.

-The sequence of plan execution is called **KEES workflow** and it is a continuous integration process that starts on a triggered event (e.g change in source data, a user request or a scheduled job) on knowledge base that is in the teaching windows.
+The sequence of plan execution is called **KEES workflow** and it is a continuous integration process that starts on a triggered event (e.g change in source data, a user request or a scheduled job) on the knowledge base that is in the teaching windows.

 ### The Target graph

 A target graph is a named graph in the knowledge base referenced by the property kees:build.
-In a KEES knowledge base, every named graph shoud be referenced by exactly one plan through the kees:builds property.
+In a KEES knowledge base, every named graph should be referenced by exactly one plan through the kees:builds property.

 Plans MUST provide to a KEES agent enough information to describe how to build or update the target graph.